scrm/scrm-docker/README.md

-scrm-docker
+scrm
 ===========

-A docker container containing scrm
+A docker container for scrm.